Litigation activity

 An anticompetitive agreement is characterised by collusion between several companies that decide to adopt similar practices and behaviour instead of developing independent commercial strategies.
 This collusion, which distorts market competition, is prohibited.

-A distinction is made between “horizontal” agreements, which involve several competing companies, and “vertical” agreements, which involve operators on different levels in the economic chain, e.g. suppliers and distributors.
+A distinction is made between “horizontal” agreements, which involve several competing companies, and “vertical” agreements, which involve operators at different levels in the economic chain, e.g. suppliers and distributors.

 These agreements can take various forms.
 Here are some examples:

-The Autorité operates a leniency programme so that it can effectively detect anticompetitive agreements, and especially cartels.
-This programme means that, at any time, a company can report that it is part of a cartel; in exchange it can benefit from total or partial immunity from fines.
-The programme has enabled many cartels involving everyday products to be dismantled, for example:
+The Autorité operates a leniency programme in order to effectively detect anticompetitive agreements, in particular cartels.
+Under the programme, a company can report, at any time, its involvement in a cartel and benefit, in exchange, from total or partial immunity from fines.
+Thanks to the programme, many cartels involving everyday products have been dismantled, for example:

 Household appliances cartel